 If the hard inquiry is legitimate, it will remain on your report for the full two years.
 However, if you have reasons to believe that an inquiry appearing on your report is inaccurate or unauthorized, you have the right to challenge it.

 The dispute process usually takes about 30 days, though it might extend depending on the situation.
-You can dispute such credit report errors on your own or you can rely on a trusted credit repair company.
+You can dispute such credit report errors on your own or you can rely on a trusted credit restoration service provider.

 Hard inquiries appear for various reasons, including: